Rokiis1/roadmap/date_and_time/date_and_time.md

 It is important to remember that date and datetime objects are immutable.
 Arithmetic operations always return new objects rather than modifying the original values.

-Date and time arithmetic is a core part of working with time-based data, especially in applications that involve scheduling, tracking, or time intervals.
+Date and time arithmetic is a core part of working with time-based data, especially in applications that involve scheduling, tracking or time intervals.

 In the next section, we look at how to compare date and time values.